Selman Waksman and his research teams discovered antibiotics made by soil-dwelling bacteria – the word antibiotic was coined by Waksman.

 In 1923, Waksman and his student Robert Starkey discovered that actinomycetes colonies growing in soil killed many common soil bacteria.

-Five years later, Alexander Fleming observed fungi of the Penicillium genus also produced a bacteria-killing liquid.
+Five years later, Alexander Fleming observed fungi of the Penicillium genus also producing a bacteria-killing liquid.

 1927: published his 897-page Principles of Soil Microbiology; it became the standard textbook in the field.

-1937: with two of his students, returned to researching the effectiveness of actinomycetes as killers of bacteria – they made good progress.
+1937: returned to researching the effectiveness of actinomycetes as killers of bacteria.
+Helped by two students, he made good progress.

 1939: expanded his research team to eight after reading of Rene Dubos’s discovery of a soil microorganism that yielded an antibacterial substance.
 Waksman knew Dubos well.
 In 1924, he had given the young Frenchman his first job in America.
-Waksman’s expanded team discovered four bacteria-killing chemicals: actinomycin, clavacin, fumigacin, and streptothricin.
-Sadly, all proved to be toxic to animals.
+Waksman’s expanded team discovered four bacteria-killing chemicals: actinomycin, clavacin, fumigacin, and streptothricin – sadly, all were toxic to animals.

 1941: coined the word ‘antibiotic’ to describe antibacterial drugs.